Note: The Summary table

 Shortcut: system, unit = Σ (The term unit is also used for system, to make it easier to understand.)

-The world, the person and the
+The world, the

-I (= WPI) are made of one first-rate reality and a lot of
+person and the I (= WPI) are made of one first-rate reality and a lot of

 To specify this classification, you could say:

-1. In general: metapsychology, or else, what is psychical relevant has to do with the Absolute, the Relative (and the nothingness), with their rank and orientation and what subjects, objects and predicates represent.
+1. In general: metapsychology, or else, whatever is psychical relevant has to do with the Absolute, the Relative (and the nothingness), with their rank and orientation and what subjects, objects and predicates represent.
 (1st classification stage).

 2. The `2nd classification stage´ corresponds to the first vertical column of the Summary table.

-the Absolute, with sense, with identity, truth, unity (wholeness), unconditionality (security), causes, independence (a1-a7); Further with: Everything and nothing, God and the world, I and other people, spirit, mind and body, gender, conditions, aspirations, ownership, necessaries, obligations, rights, the new and the old, actions, information, portrayals, meanings, mistakes, the past, the present and the future, with qualities and with all `movements', so actions and processes that are connected to them.
+the Absolute, with sense, with identity, truth, unity (wholeness), unconditionality (security), causes, independence (a1-a7); Further with: Everything and nothing, God and the world, I and other people, spirit, mind and body, gender, conditions, aspirations, ownership, necessities, obligations, rights, the new and the old, actions, information, portrayals, meanings, mistakes, the past, the present and the future, with qualities and with all `movements', i.e. actions and processes that are connected to them.

-4. Infinitely differentiated one could say: metapsychology or anything psychologically relevant or the psyche ultimately have to do with every psychical relevant word and sentence.
-This also means that every pr-word in a particular area could be categorized in the "summary table", for example, in a particular cell of the table.
+4. Infinitely differentiated, one could say: metapsychology or anything psychologically relevant or the psyche ultimately have to do with every psychical relevant word and sentence.
+This also means that every pr word in a particular area could be categorized in the "summary table", for example, in a particular cell of the table.